-Fog would drift from the sea, through the pines to our weary faces graced by the dull, blue light of morning.
-We once blindly followed these billows of white along unfamiliar roads, until the air was burned clear by the sun and we stood somewhere foreign amidst the hills.
-You reminisced then how you were born at that time of year—when the snow has mostly melted, except in the mountains, and the dandelions have begun to bloom.
+Fog would drift from the sea through the pines, to our weary faces graced by the dull, blue light of morning.
+We once blindly followed these billows of white along unfamiliar roads, until the air had burned clear by the sun and we stood somewhere foreign, amidst the hills.
+You reminisced how you were born at that time of year—when the snow has mostly melted, except in the mountains, as the dandelions have begun to bloom.
 I looked quietly to the passing road as you spoke, intently listening though unable to respond.

 For a brief time we lived apart from reality, hidden along the coast of Maine.
-In the yard stood a treehouse, a collection of stones forgotten atop its weathered boards beside the severed foot of an unknown bird.
-In the bay bioluminescence was secretly aglow, appearing only as we thrashed our limbs about the frigid water, our laughter echoing across the darkened harbor.
-Nights were often slept in the yard as we stared to the stars within a cacophony of frogs and crickets.
+In the yard stood a treehouse.
+A collection of stones sat forgotten atop its weathered boards beside the severed foot of an unknown bird.
+In the bay, bioluminescence was secretly aglow.
+It appeared only as we thrashed our limbs about the frigid water, as our laughter echoed across the darkened harbor.
+Those nights were often slept in the yard as we stared to the stars within a chorus of crickets.

-Through these days you read aloud passages from books on the Arctic.
-Poignant quotes were copied from their pages, left aside wildflowers for me to find as you shared your excitement of plotting future forays into these distant lands.
+Through that summer, you read aloud from books on the Arctic.
+Poignant quotes were copied from their pages and placed beside wildflowers as you shared your excitement of future forays into those distant lands.
 I recall a map spread across the twin bed of your humid room, one afternoon in July.
 I lay with you as you traced routes with your index finger, explaining their significance and what you expected to find.

-You seemed constantly to dream of somewhere further, colder, darker than there despite the glowing, summer sun—an act I was in awe of despite your uncertainties and my mounting misgivings about our permanence.
-In an attempt to reject our time as fleeting, I asked that you not disclose your date of departure until it was absolutely necessary, a foolish request which you humored.
+You seemed constantly to dream of somewhere further, colder, darker, despite the glowing, summer sun.
+I was in awe of you, despite my mounting misgivings about our permanence.
+In an attempt to reject our time as fleeting, I asked that you not disclose your date of departure until it was absolutely necessary—a foolish request which you humored.
 Nonetheless, with each polaroid I took I felt as though I was both celebrating your presence and prematurely mourning your departure.

 And yet we lived with a ferocity in which we drained every ounce of life from each arriving day.
-We lived in lakes and sunsets that echoed through hours of twilight, our feet stained dark by dirt and trampled fields of blueberry bushes.
-Once, in the lake, you swam up behind me and wrapped your arms around my body, shouting with exuberance, "Quick before we sink!"
+We lived in lakes, and sunsets that echoed through hours of twilight, our feet stained dark by dirt and trampled blueberry bushes.
+Once, in the lake, you swam up behind me and wrapped your arms around me, shouting with exuberance, "Quick before we sink!"
 I clasped my hands to yours, laughing in embrace as we fell beneath the surface of the lake.
 The world drifted above in near silence until our lungs yearned for air.

-I drove you to the airport, one day in early August, though I don't remember our goodbye in a sense on which I can elaborate.
-I do recall the attempt to clasp on through distance, the act of endlessly re-opening envelopes marked par avion, and the slow realization of our stalling the inevitable—a final phone call some months later, the ambivalence of watching your endless travels from afar...
+I drove you to the airport, one day in early August, though I don't remember our goodbye in a sense to which I can elaborate.
+I do recall the attempt to clasp on through distance, the joy of re-opening envelopes marked par avion the slow realization of stalling the inevitable; a final phone call some months later, the ambivalence of watching your endless travels from afar...